Resources (Click to View and Download):

 The proposed Grandfathers' Tobin Crest Wilderness.
 Photo by Kirk Petersen.

-We applaud Senator Heller, Congressman Amodei, and Congresswoman Titus for working together in a bipartisan manner to find a Nevada-based solution that will balance conservation with economic development.
-In February 2017, Senator Heller and Representatives Amodei and Titus introduced the Pershing County Economic Development and Conservation Act in the Senate and the House.
+We applaud Senator Dean Heller, Congressman Mark Amodei, Congresswoman Dina Titus, Congressman Ruben Kihuen, and Congresswoman Jacky Rosen for working together in a bipartisan manner to find a Nevada-based solution that will balance conservation with economic development.
+In February 2017, Senator Dean Heller and our full Nevada House of Representatives delegation introduced the Pershing County Economic Development and Conservation Act in the Senate and the House.

 Beginning over a decade ago, Pershing County has sought to resolve the status of checkerboard lands, wilderness study areas, and other public lands issues within the county.
 The goal of these efforts has been to provide new opportunities for economic development and protect areas of significant ecological value.

-After lengthy discussions between a diverse group of stakeholders and a series of public meetings held in Pershing County, Senator Dean Heller introduced a discussion draft of the Pershing County Economic Development and Conservation Act in March 2016.
+The bill emerged after lengthy discussions between a diverse group of stakeholders and a series of public meetings held in Pershing County in 2015-2016.
+Senator Dean Heller introduced a discussion draft of the Pershing County Economic Development and Conservation Act in March 2016.
 After additional meetings with stakeholders and discussions with the Pershing County Commission to review the draft, a second discussion draft was released on May 26, 2016.

 On June 1, 2016, the Pershing County Commission voted unanimously in support of the Pershing County Economic Development and Conservation Act.
 View the resolution here.